Hewlett-Packard: 1960s

 HP is recognized as the symbolic founder of Silicon Valley, though it did not actively investigate semiconductor devices until a few years after the "traitorous eight" abandoned William Shockley to create Fairchild Semiconductor in 1957.
-Hewlett-Packard's HP Associates division, established around 1960, developed semiconductor devices primarily for internal use.
-HP Associates was co-founded by another former Bell Labs researcher, MOSFET inventor Mohamed Atalla, who served as Director of Semiconductor Research.
-Instruments and calculators were some of the products using semiconductor devices from HP Associates.
+The company's HP Associates division was established around 1960 under the leadership of Jack Melchor to develop semiconductor devices primarily for internal use.
+Instruments and calculators were some of the original HP products that used semiconductor devices.

 During the 1960s, HP partnered with Sony and Yokogawa Electric in Japan to develop several high-quality products.
 The products were not a huge success, as there were high costs involved in building HP-looking products in Japan.
 In 1963, HP and Yokogawa formed the joint venture Yokogawa-Hewlett-Packard to market HP products in Japan.
 HP bought Yokogawa Electric's share of Hewlett-Packard Japan in 1999.

 HP spun off the small company Dynac to specialize in digital equipment.
 The name was picked so that the HP logo could be turned upside down to be a reflected image of the logo of the new company.
 Dynac was eventually renamed Dymec and folded back into HP in 1959.
 HP experimented with using Digital Equipment Corporation (DEC) minicomputers with its instruments, but entered the computer market in 1966 with the HP 2100 / HP 1000 series of minicomputers after it decided that it would be easier to build another small design team than deal with DEC.
 The minicomputers had a simple accumulator-based design with two accumulator registers and, in the HP 1000 models, two index registers.
 The series was produced for 20 years in spite of several attempts to replace it, and was a forerunner of the HP 9800 and HP 250 series of desktop and business computers.

+Beginning in 1961, Hewlett-Packard was listed on the New York Stock Exchange (as well as the now-closed Pacific Exchange) under its own ticker symbol, "HWP".
 At the end of 1968, Packard handed over the duties of CEO to Hewlett to become United States Deputy Secretary of Defense in the incoming Nixon administration.
 He resumed the chairmanship in 1972 and served until 1993, but Hewlett remained the CEO.